-You may take it for granted, but building an architecture which is able to scale to millions of messages isn’t something that comes overnight. elmah.io is built to handle lots and lots of messages by utilizing some of the nice features of Windows Azure.
-In this post we’ll show you how we’ve designed elmah.io to consume errors from our customers.
+You may take it for granted, but building an architecture that is able to scale to millions of messages isn’t something that comes overnight. elmah.io is built to handle lots and lots of messages by utilizing some of the nice features of Windows Azure.
+In this post, we’ll show you how we’ve designed elmah.io to consume errors from our customers.

 During the last 1½ years, we’ve continuously improved our architecture to handle an increasing load.
 Like every other startup, we didn’t have the perfect architecture from day one.
 But we learned from our mistakes and now have a scalable architecture, which is able to handle our customer’s data.
 A picture is worth a thousand words, and that is why looking at a diagram is probably the best way to explain our architecture:

 The diagram illustrates the message flow from receiving a message (typically an error) from a customer until the entire thing is persisted in the backend.
 We have a few components for handling emails and business rules that are not included in the diagram in order to keep it simple.